parkermac/LiveOcean/x_tef2/README.txt

 Input: LiveOcean_output/tef2/[*]/processed/[sect name].p

 Output: LiveOcean_output/tef2/[*]/bulk/[sect name].p
-These are pickled dicts with keys: ['QQ', 'SS', 'ot', 'qnet_lp', 'fnet_lp', 'ssh_lp'] where ot is a time vector (seconds since 1/1/1970 as usual), and QQ is a matrix of shape (362, 30) meaning that it is one per day, at Noon, after tidal-averaging, with nan-days on the ends cut off.
+These are pickled dicts with keys: ['QQ', 'SS', 'SS2', 'ot', 'qnet_lp', 'fnet_lp', 'ssh_lp']
+where ot is a time vector (seconds since 1/1/1970 as usual), and QQ is a matrix of shape (362, 30) meaning that it is one per day, at Noon, after tidal-averaging, with nan-days on the ends cut off.
 The 30 is the number of "bulk" bins, so many might be filled with nan's.
+SS2 is salinity-squared, used later for variance budgets.

 ------------------------------------------------------------------